hpreston/cicd_learning_lab/cicd_stage_1.md

         ```

 4. Now commit and push the changes to the drone configuraiton and secrets file to GitHub.
-** Remember if you are using an IDE, be careful not to commit & push the changes to the file drone_secrets.yml
+	* **Remember if you are using an IDE, be careful not to commit & push the changes to the file drone_secrets.yml**

     ```
     # add the file to the git repo
     git add .drone.sec
     git add .drone.yml

     # commit the change
-    git commit -m "Updated Build Phase to notify with Spark"
+    git commit -m "Updated Build Phase to run UnitTests"

     # push changes to GitHub
     git push
     ```

 5. Now check the Drone web interface.
-A new build should have kicked off.
-Also, watch for the Spark message to come through in the client.
-If you don't see it, check to see if notifications are turned on in Spark.

     ![Drone Build](images/drone_2nd_build.png)